 The Coronavirus Capital Projects Fund (CPF) is a program out of the U.S. Department of Treasury created in 2021 to “fund critical capital projects that enable work, education, and health monitoring, including remote options, in response to the public health emergency.”
 A total of $9.8 billion was allocated to States, the District of Columbia, and Puerto Rico under this program.

 Hawai‘i submitted grant and program plans to Treasury in September 2022, and in April 2023, these plans were approved by CPF.
 Hawai‘i submitted two program plans for a total of $115 million in funding for use towards critical broadband infrastructure for all residents in the State.
-Both programs will be completed by 2026 and are detailed below.
+In 2025, program plans were revised and all funds re-allocated to the Hawaii Subsea Middle Mile Program, which will be completed by 2026.

 Hawaii Subsea Middle Mile Program